fpapado/picks-bans/README.md

 Any additions to Elm files under `src/` should be picked up automatically by the loader.
 You can change the Elm source directory in `elm-package.json`.

-The project uses [tachyons](http://tachyons.io) for styling, as it messes well with the reusable views of Elm.
+The project uses [tachyons](http://tachyons.io) for styling, as it meshes well with the reusable views of Elm.
 Have a look at their guides, it is quite pleasant :)

 ### Customising maps
 You will notice that the map assets are missing.
 Here is how to add your own:
 - `mkdir images/`
-- Add respective images; they will be copied over to `dist/images/` if they are in `images/`
+- Add respective images; they will be copied over to `dist/images/` during bundling
-- Customise the `initMaps : List Map` in `Model.elm` to match
+- Customise `initMaps : List Map` in `Model.elm` to match your map names, img src

 ## Deployment
 Simply run `webpack -p` to bundle and minify the scripts/html/assets into `dist/`.